AviatrixSystems/Docs/Support/support_center_site2cloud.rst

 Why is my Cisco Router rekeying the IPSec session sooner than the usual?
 ---------------------------------------------------------------------------

-It is possible that your Cisco router is using data transferred as a lifetime.
+It is possible that your Cisco router is using data transferred as a lifetime metric.
 If so, you can use this command "set security-association lifetime kilobytes disable" to disable using the data transferred as a lifetime metric.